 Aiding Audrey Davis in her Mercy Street Revealed blog posts is Shanna Roth, Research Assistant at the Alexandria Black History Museum.

-"Learning from the Wounded" received a number of awards including the prestigious Tom Watson Brown Book Award from the Society of Civil War Historians and the Watson-Brown Foundation and the Wiley-Silver Prize from the Center for Civil War Research at the University of Mississippi.
-The book was named a Choice Outstanding Academic Title of 2015.
+“Learning from the Wounded” received a number of awards including the prestigious Tom Watson Brown Book Award from the Society of Civil War Historians and the Watson-Brown Foundation, the Wiley-Silver Prize from the Center for Civil War Research at the University of Mississippi, and the book was named a Choice Outstanding Academic Title of 2015.

 Anya Jabour has been teaching and researching the history of women, families and children in the 19th-century South for more than 20 years.
 She is Professor of History at the University of Montana, where she is affiliated with Women’s, Gender and Sexuality Studies and African-American Studies and has received several awards for teaching and research.

 She is the author of "Marriage in the Early Republic: Elizabeth and William Wirt and the Companionate Ideal," "Scarlett’s Sisters: Young Women in the Old South," and "Topsy-Turvy: How the Civil War Turned the World Upside Down for Southern Children."
 She received her M.A. and Ph.D. from Rice University and her B.A. from Oberlin College.